haberdashPI/vscode-master-key/notes.md

         - default mode overwrite
         - can create editable copy
         - can copy user config
+2. eliminate/cleanup functionality I don't have good coverage for (e.g. binding loading/activation need not be quite so elaborate, I don't need to auto load the install extension or documentation, I can just make buttons for these options in the notification about activating keybindings)
 3. Refactor parsing to rust
     a. in this early phase, we don't worry too much about providing detailed error messages (if there are easy things to do here we can do them, but no UX work, etc...)